dreamcatcher-tech/network/Inbox/2025-01-27 1555 to scope one each call or on creation.md

 We do a special case on write actions, where we intercept those locally.
 Everything else is turned into an action.

+the interpreter now, takes these actions and does something with them.

+The execution is the thing that takes the actions from inside the function and does something with them.

+In the case of a client application, the interpreter would take the generated actions, intercept write ones, then pass thru actions to the server backend.
+The server would take those actions,